 - In a large mixing bowl, whisk together the flours, starch, xanthan gum, ginger, cinnamon, nutmeg, salt, baking powder, and baking soda.

 - In a medium sized bowl, whisk together the oil, molasses, vanilla, non-dairy milk, applesauce, and coconut sugar.
 Add the wet ingredients to the bowl of dry ingredients.
 Whisk in even, circular motions, until the batter is smooth.
 Fold in the crystallized ginger.

 - Pour the batter into your baking dish(es).
-For mini loaves, bake for 20-35 minutes, starting to check the loaves at the 20-minute mark (my oven runs hot, and it took 25 minutes exactly).
+For mini loaves, bake for 20-30 minutes, testing them with a toothpick at 20 minutes.
 When a toothpick inserted into the center of a loaf emerges clean, they're ready.
-For a square cake, bake for 30-35 minutes, checking on the cake at the 25 minute mark to be safe.
+For a square cake, bake for 35-45 minutes, testing the cake at 35 minutes.
 Use a toothpick to check for doneness.